Verdier quotients of Calabi-Yau categories from quivers with potential: Preliminaries on categories and notation

-The next lemma is easy to understand, and is proven in \cite[Proposition 6.7]{BMQS} for the dual notion of HRS backward tilt (at a torsion pair). \begin{lem} Suppose that $\calH,\calH'$ are $\cl V$-compatible hearts of~$\calD$.
+The next lemma is easy to understand, and is proven in \cite[Proposition 6.7]{BMQS} for the dual notion of HRS backward tilt (at a torsion class). \begin{lem} Suppose that $\calH,\calH'$ are $\cl V$-compatible hearts of~$\calD$.
 Then

 if $\calH'=\mu^\sharp_{\torsionfree}\calH$ at some torsion free class $\torsionfree\subset \calH$ such that $\torsionfree\subset \calV$. \end{lem} We end by noting that if $\cl H_{\cl C}$ and $\cl H_{\calD}$ are finite hearts as in Proposition \ref{prop_antieau}, then $\iota\torsionfree$ is a torsion-free class in $\cl H_{\cl D}$ if and only if $\torsionfree$ is a torsion-free class in $\cl H_{\cl C}$.